Update: This article was last updated on 27th March 2025 to reflect the accuracy and up-to-date information on the page.

 Understanding the Types of Reading Skills

-There are different types of reading skills encompassing a range of abilities that allow readers to process, understand, and retain information effectively.
-Let’s break down some key types of reading skills:
+Different types of reading skills cover a gamut of abilities that allow the reader to get, process, comprehend, and retain information.
+Basically, let’s present some definitions and categories of reading skills.

 According to research from the Reading Rockets program, proficient readers (typically in upper elementary to adult levels) usually read 150-200 words per minute (WPM) with good comprehension.